-Most treatment centers offer substance drug addiction treatment for persons with or without insurance.
-Typically, people seeking treatment for their drug addiction use their insurance coverage.
+Most treatment centers offer substance and drug addiction treatment for persons with or without insurance.
+Typically, people seeking treatment for drug addiction will use their insurance coverage.
 But what if you do not have health insurance?
 How do people get into drug rehab without any insurance?

 As alcohol and drug addiction have become major problems, many financial institutions have created healthcare loans to assist people seeking treatment without insurance.